 Under the plan, "compensation" is the employee's base salary plus any amounts earned under the company's variable incentive compensation programs (only "Salary" and "Bonus" from the "Summary Compensation Table" on page 29.
-As of December 31, 2005, the average of the highest five consecutive years of compensation for 1996 through 2005 and the years of service for the named executive officers are as follows:
+As of December 31, 2005, the average of the highest

 Name

-Compensa tion Years of Service
+Compensation Years of Service

 Sam K. Duncan(1) \$ 0 0

 George J. Harad(2)(3) 2,485,599 37

 Christopher C. Milliken(4) 746,508 27

 Don Civgin(1) 0 0

 Theodore Crumley(3) 718,108 34

 Phillip P. DePaul(1) 0 0

 Michael D. Rowsey(4) 253,562 5

 Ryan T. Vero(1) 0 0

 - (1) Messrs.
-Duncan, Civgin, Vero, and DePaul are not eligible to participate in the OfficeMax Pension Plan for Salaried Employees.
-Mr. Duncan is eligible to receive a supplemental pension benefit pursuant to the terms of his employment agreement.
-See the description of Mr. Duncan's employment agreement beginning on page 41. - (2) Includes additional years of service to which Mr. Harad may be entitled under his employment agreement, described in further detail on page 40. - (3) Pension benefits for Messrs.
+Duncan, Civgin, Vero, and DePaul are not eligible to participate in the OfficeMax Pension Plan for Salaried Employees. - (2) Includes additional years of service to which Mr. Harad may be entitled under his employment agreement, described in further detail on page . - (3) Pension benefits for Messrs.
 Harad and Crumley were frozen as of December 31, 2004. - (4) Pension benefits for Messrs.
 Milliken and Rowsey were frozen as of December 31, 2003.
 Their compensation for purposes of this table does not include 2004 base salary or any amounts earned under the company's variable incentive compensation programs.

 As shown in the Pension Plan Table above, benefits are computed on a straight-life annuity basis and are not offset by social security or other retirement-type benefits.
 An eligible employee is 100% vested in his or her pension benefit after five years of service, except for breaks in service.
-If an employee is entitled to a greater benefit under the plan's formula than the Internal Revenue Code allows for tax-qualified plans, the excess benefits will be paid from the company's general assets under the unfunded OfficeMax Incorporated Supplemental Pension Plan.
+If an employee is entitled to a greater benefit under the plan's formula than the Internal Revenue Code allows for tax-qualified plans, the excess benefits will be paid from the company's general assets under the unfunded Supplemental Pension Plan.
 The Supplemental Pension Plan will also provide payments to the extent that participation in the deferred compensation plans has the effect of reducing an individual's pension benefit under the qualified plan.
 Under the provisions of the Supplemental Pension Plan, participants are distributed in a lump sum the present value calculation of their benefit on February 1 of the calendar year following the year in which termination occurs unless they elect: 1) the same form of benefit payment as elected under the Salaried Pension Plan, or 2) monthly installments over a period not to exceed 15 years commencing no later than the first of the month following the participant's 65th birthday.